arkadiyshin/docker-get-started/README.md

 ```

 ## STEP 2
-Create Dockerfile in the root of the project.
+create Dockerfile in the root of the project.

 *Simple sample docker file*
 ```